 After four days, Tea Cake comes back.
 In this interval, Janie has begun to doubt his love.

-But he comes back with a car and tells her they are going to town to buy groceries.
-He wants to take her to the Sunday School picnic on the morrow and he re-declares his love for her when she questions him.
+But, he comes back with a car and tells her they're going to town to buy groceries.
+He wants to take her to the Sunday school picnic on the morrow, and he re-declares his love for her when she questions him.